hapax/hapax.github.io/assets/chuzenji.md

 the island of order, but the waves lapping at the shore and gradually dissolving the sand into the ocean, less like the teapot and more like the blaze that consumed the house.
-It is a surface phenomenon, a bleeding edge evolved in accord with thermodynamics not to preserve order but to *convert to disorder with maximum efficiency*.
+It is a surface phenomenon evolved in accord with thermodynamics not to preserve order but to *convert to disorder with maximum efficiency*.
 England calls this "dissipation-driven adaptation", and it provides a